NetflixDev/bt-ER-300x250/src/README.md

 Sharing code drastically reduces the footprint of a build, but it requires more data management & logic to deal with the differences.
 It can get abstract quickly.

-You can also move entire modules to `1-build/[size]/js`.
-Import accordingly, thereby making the module size-specific.
+To flatten, you can move entire modules to `1-build/[size]/js`.
+Then import using the `@size` alias, thereby making the module size-specific.
 Downside here: Code redundancy between sizes.
 But, it can be more straightforward to comprehend.

 Both strategies have their place.
 It is up to you and your needs.